 After watching his grandmother struggle with asthma & COPD and losing his baby brother to brain cancer, Syamantak devoted himself to trying to use technology to solve healthcare challenges.
 Syamantak's proudest accomplishments include building a robotic leg brace for his paralyzed teacher and conducting free literacy workshops and STEM outreach programs that reached nearly a thousand underprivileged students across the Greater Houston Area.

-In 2022, Syamantak will complete his undergraduate studies at the Massachusetts Institute of Technology, where he is majoring in electrical engineering and computer science, with minors in public policy and entrepreneurship & innovation.
-Syamantak works in Professor Yoel Fink's research laboratory, creating digital sensor fibers that have been woven into intelligent garments that can assist in diagnosing illnesses, and in Professor Joseph Paradiso's research laboratory, where he contributed to next-generation spacesuit prototypes that better protect astronauts on spacewalks.
+In 2022, Syamantak completed his undergraduate studies at the Massachusetts Institute of Technology, where he majored in electrical engineering and computer science, with minors in public policy and entrepreneurship & innovation.
+Syamantak worked in Professor Yoel Fink's research laboratory, creating digital sensor fibers that have been woven into intelligent garments that can assist in diagnosing illnesses, and in Professor Joseph Paradiso's research laboratory, where he contributed to next-generation spacesuit prototypes that better protect astronauts on spacewalks.
 Syamantak’s research has been published by multiple scientific journals, and he was inducted into the National Gallery of America’s Young Inventors.

 By pursuing a PhD in engineering, Syamantak aims to create new biomedical devices that can help improve daily life for patients worldwide.
 In the long term, he hopes to draw upon his public policy training and shape American educational and scientific ecosystems that will empower upcoming generations to continue learning, creating, and improving healthcare for decades to come.